 '''

 $ whoami

 root

-$ systemctl get-default

-multi-user.target

-$ systemctl list-dependencies multi-user.target | grep -i postgres
+$ systemctl is-enabled postgresql-16.service

+disabled

 '''

-If the intended PostgreSQL service is not registered as a dependency (or "want") of the default target (no output for the 3rd command above), this is a fail.
+If the intended PostgreSQL service is not registered as a dependency (or "want") of the default target (anything other than 'enabled' is returned), this is a failure.

 Irrespective of package source, PostgreSQL services can be identified because it typically includes the text string "postgresql".
 PGDG installs do not automatically register the service as a "want" of the default systemd target.
 Multiple instances of PostgreSQL services often distinguish themselves using a version number.